 - Lawful permanent resident.
-A person that has had lawful permanent resident status for at least five years and meets certain other requirements could qualify for citizenship.
+A person who has had lawful permanent resident status for at least five years and meets certain other requirements could qualify for citizenship.

 - Military service.
-Anyone that has served in the United States military for at least one year could be eligible for naturalization.
+Anyone who has served in the United States military for at least one year could be eligible for naturalization.

 - Family relations.
-A person that is the child or spouse of a United States citizen could also qualify for naturalization.
+A person who is the child or spouse of a United States citizen could also qualify for naturalization.